LVep/lvep.github.io/cv.md

 ## Research Experience

+- **May 2024 – June 2024**:	Visiting researcher at the Department of Information Sciences and Arts, Toyo University, Japan

+- **Since February 2024**: Co-investigator of the project *"Hybrid Epistemic Practices: Generative Artificial Intelligence and the Transformation of Academic Assemblages in the Qualitative Social Sciences and Humanities”* (funded by the BMBF and the MWK Baden-Württemberg within the framework of the Excellence Strategy of the Federal Government and the Länder (states)) at the University of Tübingen

 - **2021–2023**: Researcher with the DFG project *"Playing in the loop: New Human-Software Relations in Human Computation Systems and their Impacts on the Spheres of Everyday Life”* (funded by the German Research Foundation)

+- **December 2022**: Visiting researcher at the Department of Information Sciences and Arts, Toyo University, Japan

 - **October 2022 – November 2022**: Research intern with the Nancy E. and Peter C. Meinig School of Biomedical Engineering at Cornell University, Ithaca, New York

-- **August 2021 – October 2021**: Scholarship holder of the DAAD program *"IFI – Internationale Forschungsaufenthalte für Informatikerinnen und Informatiker (Doktoranden), 2019-2022 (57515303)"*
+- **August 2021 – October 2021**: Research intern with the Nancy E. and Peter C. Meinig School of Biomedical Engineering at Cornell University, Ithaca, New York

+- **December 2019 – November 2022**: Collaborative researcher with the Human Computation Institute, Ithaca, New York

 ---

-## Awards and Honors
+## Scholarships and Awards

+- **2024**: Dissertation Award of the Faculty of Cultural Studies, LMU Munich

 - **2022**: Best poster award for *“Assembling Spheres: Aligning human computation systems in citizen science”* at the Engaging Citizen Science Conference, Aarhus University

+- **August 2021 – October 2021**: Scholarship holder of the DAAD program *"IFI – Internationale Forschungsaufenthalte für Informatikerinnen und Informatiker (Doktoranden), 2019-2022 (57515303)"*

 - **2019**: Honorary Award of the Institute for European Ethnology and Cultural Analysis, LMU Munich

 - **2019**: Award of the City of Munich for University graduates (*Hochschulpreis der Landeshauptstadt München für die LMU*)

+- **October 2014 – September 2018**: Scholarship recipient, member of the Max Weber-Program of the State of Bavaria

 ---